imnd/tachyon/README.md

 - form generator, which picks up the model validation rules and turns them to JS (instead of AJAX-validation for speed sake).
 Usual server-side validation also exists.
 It depends on the "scenario" of model using;
 - html tag helper;
 - grid widget;
-- datepicker widget;
 - model validator;
 - files-uploading;
 - work with cookies;
-- authentication.
+- authentication;
-- Tiny JS framework.
+- Tiny JS framework;
+- XSLT template system.

 All PHP and JS code, except datepicker is written by me.